Luggage label

 A luggage label, luggage sticker, baggage sticker or baggage label is an adhesive label placed over a traveler's luggage for identification purposes.
 Usually issued by hotels, restaurants, railways and cruise companies, they became popular between the mid-19th century and the early 20th century, in the so-called Golden Age of Travel, with the popularization of mass tourism and the development of railroads, ocean liners and eventually of air travel.

-Aside their utilitary purpose, luggage labels were also a form of advertisement, sporting elaborate designs; after the latter half of the 20th century, their use dwindled, becoming vintage collection items since then.
+Aside their utilitarian purpose, luggage labels were also a form of advertisement, sporting elaborate designs; after the latter half of the 20th century, their use dwindled, becoming vintage collection items since then.

 Forerunner

 The Romans used baggage labels made from lead.